Outline of Brazil

 The following outline is provided as an overview of and topical guide to Brazil:

-Brazil – largest country in both South America and the Latin America region.
-It is the world's fifth largest country, both by geographical area, 8.5 million km², and by population, with over 206 million people.
-It is the largest lusophone country in the world, and the only one in the Americas.
+Brazil – largest country in both South America and Latin America.
+With a geographical area of 8.5 million km2, Brazil is also the largest country in the Southern Hemisphere and the world's fifth-largest country.
+With over 206 million people, Brazil is the seventh-most-populous country in the world.
+It is the largest Lusophone country in the world, and the only one in the Americas.